 What better way to tell an organization’s history than to capture the memories of people who shaped its progress.

-Click here to read observations of a small handful of individuals who contributed to, participated in or simply observed the steps taken by Arc of Westchester to evolve into Westchester County’s largest organization serving the needs of people with developmental disabilities.
+Click here to read fifty years observations of a small handful of individuals who contributed to, participated in or simply observed the steps taken by The Arc Westchester to evolve into Westchester County’s largest organization serving the needs of people with developmental disabilities.

 65th Anniversary Highlights

 In 2014, we celebrated 65 years of great achievements.
 We have closed all of our workshops because we’ve helped people develop the skills they need to find meaningful work in the community.

 We’ve come a long way, but our success is not ours alone.
 So much of our progress can be described through the stories of our courageous visionaries: people and families who receive our services, our resilient staff, and our selfless supporters whose collective efforts have allowed us at The Arc Westchester to Design Our Own Destiny.